 It silenced negative thoughts, shifted anxiety and improved focus.
 Furthermore, it entertained the little ones for long stretches and brought calm and quiet into her home.

-This heralded the birth of Doodle & Calm, just in time for 2021.
+There were smaller sizes too and this heralded the birth of Doodle & Calm, just in time for 2021.

 2021: a time to prioritise self-help for the mind

 We can agree to write off 2020.